Deuxis/id3v2-tagger/README.md

 - `rsync`

 # Installing:
-If you so desire you can make the script accessible from anywhere by name like any other commandline utility, by simply creating a symbolic link with an arbitrary name in a PATH directory pointing to the script.
+You can make the script accessible from anywhere by name like any other commandline utility by creating a symbolic link in any PATH directory pointing to the script.
+Or, you know, just drop it into /usr/bin/, I'm not your mom.

 Example:
 ```sh